 Minden Ontario may be a village within the Haliburton Highlands, but it definitely has many things to do.

 It’s also the location of the aforementioned Rhubarb Restaurant and many signature annual events, such as the Bluegrass Festival in the summer and WinterFest.
 Meanwhile, outdoor enthusiasts can enjoy public beaches and parks, the lookout point, kayaking, snowshoeing, snowmobiling and more.

-Visit the Minden Hills Cultural Centre for history, art and education: the four-acre site is home to the Agnes Jamieson Gallery, the Minden Hills Museum and Heritage Village, Nature’s Place and the Minden Hills Branch of the Haliburton Country Public Library.
+Other fun things to do in Minden include paying a visit to the Minden Hills Cultural Centre for history, art and education: the four-acre site is home to the Agnes Jamieson Gallery, the Minden Hills Museum and Heritage Village, Nature’s Place and the Minden Hills Branch of the Haliburton Country Public Library.
 A boardwalk travelling over natural wetlands connects the Cultural Centre to Minden’s downtown Riverwalk.

 Explore the Haliburton Forest & Wild Life Reserve

 Boasting 100,000 acres, 100 lakes and millions of trees – as well as countless creatures both big and small – the Haliburton Forest & Wild Life Reserve has long been a must-visit for nature enthusiasts the world over.